CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{< /tab >}}
 {{< tab "Example 2">}}

-The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces, and the Out-of-Band management network disabled (`"oob": false`).
-The example showcases:
+The following topology defines two nodes (`node-1` and `node-2`) connected to each other via their respective `eth1` interfaces.
+The out-of-band management network is disabled (`"oob": false`).
+The example includes:

 - Custom values for configurable node fields (`cpu`, `memory`, `storage`)
 - Public-facing interface (with a custom `mac` address) to the outside world (`eth2` of `node-1`)
 - Referencing `os` image by specific UUID (`node-2`)